 Data Science Meetups & Communities in Maryland

-Because Maryland wraps around Washington, DC, many of the state’s professionals can tap into that city’s diverse catalog of tech communities.
+Because Maryland wraps around Washington, DC, some professionals may visit that city’s diverse catalog of tech communities.
 That’s not to say there aren’t groups within the state’s borders.
 The Baltimore area, in particular, hosts active data scientist enclaves, including the following:

-- PhUSE Computational Science Symposium (CSS): A three-day annual gathering in Silver Spring, the CSS builds upon past symposia.
+PhUSE Computational Science Symposium (CSS): An annual gathering in Silver Spring, the CSS builds upon past symposia.
 Each event is a chance for working groups composed of academics, businesspeople, tech professionals and government regulators to present their progress on long-term projects.

 Data Science Jobs in Maryland

-When you think of the market for data scientists in Maryland, think government.
-The most obvious destination is the National Security Agency (NSA), which is charged with collecting, monitoring and analyzing data from billions of people around the world.
-But the National Institutes of Health is into big data for biomedical research, the National Institute of Standards and Technology (NIST) in Gaithersburg wades into the topic, and the U.S. Census Bureau in Suitland collects reams of data that legislators rely on to make policy decisions.
+When you think of the market for data scientists in Maryland, government may come to mind.
+One destination is the National Security Agency (NSA), which is charged with collecting, monitoring and analyzing data from billions of people around the world.
+But the National Institutes of Health uses big data for biomedical research, the National Institute of Standards and Technology (NIST) in Gaithersburg wades into the topic, and the U.S. Census Bureau in Suitland collects data that legislators rely on to make policy decisions.
 These represent just a few potential federal government employers of data science grads.

 Want a private sector job outside the military-industrial complex?
 No problem: You might be interested in HelioCampus, a Bethesda company that provides data analytics to postsecondary institutions.
 Or RedOwl, whose Baltimore office develops data screening systems that companies use to prevent internal security breaches.
 Or try Asymmetrik, an Annapolis Junction consulting group for business analytics.

 Looking for a company that doesn’t exist yet?
-Data Tribe, located just outside the beltway, titles itself a “startup crucible” and will help you take your business concept from idea to market.
+Data Tribe, located just outside the beltway, titles itself a “cyber startup foundry” and will help you take your business concept from idea to market.